jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 Besides a basemap, you can easily add other things to your map, including markers and popups.

-Let’s add a marker to the same longitude/latitude that we centered our map on:
+Let’s add a marker to the same longitude/latitude that we centered our map on.
+We are going to add a marker with the variable name "marker".
+In the `script` section, after the
+` var map...` add the following:

 ```javascript
 var marker = new mapboxgl.Marker()